 This is even true with the “strong is the new skinny” trend.
-Muscle, health and strength are being advertised—which is awesome—however more often than not even strength is marketed at women who want to finish a muscle-building program smaller and lighter than when they started.
+Muscle, health and strength are being advertised—which is awesome—however more often than not even strength is marketed at women who want to finish a muscle-building program weighing less than when they started.

 So you could say that the new strength trend is for fat loss (heavy weightlifting and protein + a calorie deficit) instead of weight loss (cardio and veggies + a calorie deficit).
 The goal is to come out leaner instead of just littler.

-That’s because our problem isn’t just a pop culture disconnect, it’s that we actually are naturally skinny.
+That’s because our problem isn’t just a pop culture disconnect, it’s that we’re naturally skinny.
 So why are we skinny people seemingly so different from everyone else?

 We’ll discuss these ectomorph traits in more detail over the course of the article.